rbcavanaugh/bears-stimuli-selection/README.md

-We need to incorporate the source of the items that appear in discourse into the stimuli selection process so that each condition has only a subset of the discourse stimuli (and I think that these discourse stimuli should only be used once).
-This is further complicated by the fact that some items derived from the discourse stimuli appear in multiple discourse stimuli.
+We need to incorporate the source of the items that appear in discourse into the stimuli selection process so that each condition has only a subset of the discourse stimuli (and each of the discourse stimuli are only used once).
+This is further complicated by the fact that some items derived from the discourse stimuli appear in multiple discourse stimuli. this means that there are a number of potential candidate discourse items that could be used as discourse probes for a given condition, but we need to choose the best set.

 So the initial item selection of 180 words should probably try to try to avoid selecting items from a discourse stimuli if only a handful are